 Several smaller galleries in Balatonfüred feature contemporary Hungarian artists.
 Look for local exhibitions and pop-up shows for a check the country's contemporary art scene.

-These impressive medieval the ruins of a castle perch atop a volcanic hill, presenting commanding views over the lake and surrounding landscape.
+These impressive medieval the ruins of a castle perch atop a volcanic hill, presenting commanding views over the large lake and surrounding landscape.

 Beyond the main attractions, Lake Balaton has less crowded, yet equally rewarding, hidden gems.
 These spots offer unique local experiences.